brettz9/jamilih/README.md

 1. Run `pnpm rollup`
 1. See the results in the `dist` folder

-Note to browser add-on reviewers, the `dist/jml-es-noinnerh.js` file is the one copied into the add-on (it strips out `innerHTML` capabilities for security reasons and for simplification of the review process).
-The only actual source file used in that file should be `src/jml.js`.
+Note to browser add-on reviewers, use `dist/jml-noinnerh.mjs` for ES modules or `dist/jml-noinnerh.js` for a global script.
+These builds strip out `innerHTML` capabilities for security reasons and to simplify the review process.
+Their only actual source file should be `src/jml.js`.